 Bali Buleleng Airport

 Buleleng Airport is a new airport development project that will provide the Indonesian island of Bali with a second commercial airport.
 The airport is being built to ease the growing congestion at the current Denpasar Airport.
 The new airport will be located north of Denpasar, in the Kubutambahan district of Buleleng Regency.
 A train line will link the two airports.
 The development will feature two runways.
+The project is scheduled to commence construction in 2020 and complete in four years time.

 Sep-2018.
 Bali's Governor Wayan Koster committed to developing a new international airport in Kubutambahan village located in northern Bali's Buleleng district.
 The proposed IDR25 trillion (USD1.67 billion) airport would ease capacity constraints at Bali Denpasar Ngurah Rai Airport.